📌 Note:

 end

-Building the basic application
+Building the mirror

 One important part of the application is the configure block.
 It defines a key-value data-structure that gets evaluated once, at the launch of the web-application, and controls how the application runs.